Cookies on BBB.org

 Some lawyers will ask for a retainer upfront.
 This is used as a down payment on expenses and fees.
 Make sure you keep track of how the money is spent and when you will need to pay more.

-Get the Agreement in Writing.
+Get the agreement in writing.
 Make sure the lawyer draws up an agreement stating all terms and details of the case and your client relationship.
 Before signing the agreement, read it thoroughly and ask questions if there is any confusion.
 Save a copy of the agreement and other important documents, especially if you give the original documents to the lawyer.
-Understand that if you are unhappy with your lawyer’s services you have the right to fire him or her at any time.
-Lawyers are subject to strict professional conduct rules and if you are unable to come to a resolution over services with your lawyer, consider filing a complaint with the BBB and your state bar association in the United States, or with the Law Society in your Canadian province or territory.
+Understand that if you are unhappy with your lawyer’s services, you have the right to fire him or her at any time.
+Lawyers are subject to strict professional conduct rules, and if you are unable to come to a resolution over services with your lawyer, consider filing a complaint with the BBB and your state bar association in the United States or with the Law Society in your Canadian province or territory.